 - Check for the resource governor usage (tool for advanced sharing of instance resources between users)

-- Check for automatic notification and monitoring usage on instance (it’s for free why not using it?)
+- Check for automatic notification and monitoring usage on the instance (it’s for free why not using it?)

 - Inspection of page auto repair for database mirroring